 -

-Fruit salad with natural yogurt: Choose fruits with a low glycemic index, such as apples, pears, or kiwi, and combine them with natural sugar-free yogurt.
+Fruit salad with natural yogurt: Choose fruits with a low glycemic index, such as apples, pears, or kiwi, and combine them with unsweetened natural yogurt.

 -

-Avocado toast with poached egg: Avocado is rich in healthy fats, and the egg provides protein.
+Avocado toast with poached egg: Avocado is rich in healthy fats, and eggs provide protein.
 This combination is perfect to start the day.

 -

-Protein shake with spinach and flax seeds: Use sugar-free protein powder, spinach, and flax seeds for a quick and nutritious breakfast.
+Protein smoothie with spinach and flax seeds: Use unsweetened protein powder, spinach, and flax seeds for a quick and nutritious breakfast.

 Food table for diabetics

-Below, we present a complete table with allowed, moderate, and avoid foods for people with diabetes.
-This guide will help you plan your meals healthily and keep your sugar levels under control.
+Below is a complete table of foods to avoid, eat in moderation, and allowed for people with diabetes.
+This guide will help you plan your meals healthily and keep your blood sugar levels under control.

 |